verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] I have no fucking clue what happened but it was beautiful and I was vibing.
 - [ ] You're tired of being a danger to yourself and others, so you accept his terms.
 He’s thirty-eight and his life looks like a reasonable enough cage for you to live in.
 - [ ] When was the last time you had an unexpressed thought?
+- [ ] Thanks you pointing that out.
+Being born and raised here I never would have known.
+- [ ] I like them from a distance.
+Like the sun.
+They are like the sun.
+Except, without the warmth.